protegeproject/swrlapi-builtin-library-example/README.md

 The JAR containing the built-in library must first be placed in Protégé's SWRL built-ins library directory so that the library can be loaded.
-A Protégé installation contains a SWRL built-in library directory from which it loads JARs that contain SWRL built-in libraries.
+A Protégé installation contains a SWRL built-in library directory from which the [SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin/wiki) loads JARs that contain SWRL built-in libraries.
 The name of this directory is operating system dependent.
 On OS X this subdirectory is called ```./Contents/Java/plugins/swrl-builtins```.
 A complete SWRL built-ins library directory path might be something like